cbs228/sameold/crates/samedec/README.md

   Remember: the purge time is the expiration time of the *message* and *not* the expected duration of the hazard.

+* `SAMEDEC_IS_NATIONAL`: Set to "`Y`" if the message contains a recognized national-level event and location code.
+The message may either be a test or an actual emergency.
+Clients are **strongly encouraged** to always play national-level messages and to never provide the option to suppress them.
+  For non-national messages, this variable is set to the empty string.

 ### Design Requirements for Child Processes

 `samedec` provides child processes with input samples synchronously, via